-For the quintessential Indian traveler groups, family, friends and couples.
-Geater Manali presents an idyllic setting to vacation in.
-For the spiritual traveler Manali boasts of more than a few Yoga retreats and is also home to some truly beautiful Buddhist monasteries and temples
+For the quintessential Indian traveler groups, family, friends and couples, Greater Manali presents an idyllic setting to vacation in.
+For the spiritual traveler, Manali boasts of more than a few yoga retreats and is also home to some truly beautiful Buddhist monasteries and temples.

-Manali gets its name from a Hindu sage Manu.
-Manali literally translates into the home of Manu.
-The town like the rest of Kullu district is also closely linked with Lord Ram.
-It is said that the ruler of Manali was Lord Raghunathji an avatar of Lord Ram and the princely rulers ruled in their name.
+Manali gets its name from a Hindu sage Manu, and the name Manali is derived from ‘Manu-aalaya’, which literally translates into the home of Manu.
+The town, like the rest of Kullu district, is also closely linked with Lord Ram.

 Manali also has a strong Buddhist influence and is home to a few monasteries.
 The Himalayan Nyinmapa Tibetan Buddhist Monastery in the new town of Manali is one of the most frequently visited due to its proximity to the markets of Manali.
 Tibetan and European influencers can also be found in the cafes and the German bakeries that can be spotted across all of Old Manali.